svendhoest/web-dev-workshop/README.md

   * The blog homepage should have a footer that holds meta information for the blog
   * Add a navigation with navigation items that lead to other fictitious sections of the blog (don't build those pages)

+For sample images you can use a service like placeholder.com (<https://via.placeholder.com/150/000000/ff0000/?text=hepp>).

 Always keep the semantics of your homepage in mind!
 HTML provides a lot of building blocks that you can use to properly define the elements of your website.